News:

 Barrister

-Quote from: Barrister on Today at 01:04:16 PMLatest strangeness from Twitter - people insisting you should bring a pen to vote, so that someone doesn't erase your pencil mark.
+Quote from: Barrister on April 22, 2025, 01:04:16 PMLatest strangeness from Twitter - people insisting you should bring a pen to vote, so that someone doesn't erase your pencil mark.

 Now to be fair a lot of people explaining the process, including scrutineers.
 It's really almost impossible to have large-scale fraud in Canada's paper ballots.
 But still sad this kind of thing is infecting us in Canada.